Do I believe in God?

 That’s a private matter.
-I keep my religion to myself.
 I’ll tell you a few things I don’t believe in though.

 The last one requires some clarification.
 “Thou shalt not kill,” but as my father used to add, “Nor shalt thou strive, officiously, to keep alive.”

 He was thinking of the terminally ill, where it may frequently be a kindness to let Nature take its course, rather than prolonging a painful existence*.
 Not keeping someone alive isn’t the same thing as killing them.